reviforks/deprecated-orain-ansible-playbook/README.md

  1. Make sure the extension and all dependencies are included in our MediaWiki branch.
  2. Deploy the extension to the extloadwiki and make sure it appears in Special:Version and nothing is broken.
- 4. Deploy to the wiki you actually want, leaving the extension loaded on extloadwiki.
+ 3. Deploy to the wiki you actually want, leaving the extension loaded on extloadwiki.

-Note: Although  the Localisation cache update used to be run as a cronjob it is now run after pulling changes.
-When deploying a new extension to a wiki there might be a period of 60 seconds which you see Exceptions which is due to the Localisation cache update being mid run!
+Note: Although the localisation cache update used to be run as a cronjob, it is now run automatically after pulling changes.
+When deploying a new extension to a wiki, there might be a period of about 60 seconds during which you see exceptions, which is due to the localisation cache update not having completed yet!